IoanHadarean/fullstackmilestoneproject/README.md

 5. Added automated unit tests for models, views, forms and apps for each Django-app and used the `coverage` Python module to assess the testing coverage of each app.
 The `coverage` module was installed by typing `pip install coverage` in the terminal.
 Each Django app was tested individually using the command  `coverage run --source=app-name manage.py test app-name` and the report was done with the command `coverage report`.
-In order to get the HTML templates with the results the following command was issued `coverage html`.
+In order to get the HTML templates with the results the following command was issued: `coverage html`.
 There are `141` written automated tests for the entire project, `17` for the `accounts` app, `5` for the `contact` app, `9` for the `charts` app, `33` for the `forum` app, `17` for the `search` app and `60` for the `shoppingcart` app.
 (See below the coverage report for each app)

     <img src="/ecommerce/static/img/coverage_report_accounts.png" alt="coverage-report-shoppingcart" border="0">

     <img src="/ecommerce/static/img/coverage_report_contact.png" alt="coverage-report-contact" border="0">

     <img src="/ecommerce/static/img/coverage_report_charts.png" alt="coverage-report-charts" border="0">

     <img src="/ecommerce/static/img/coverage_report_forum.png" alt="coverage-report-forum" border="0">

     <img src="/ecommerce/static/img/coverage_report_search.png" alt="coverage-report-search" border="0">

     <img src="/ecommerce/static/img/coverage_report_shoppingcart.png" alt="coverage-report-shoppingcart" border="0">

 6. Tested the Python code for [PEP8](https://pypi.org/project/pep8/) standards and solved numerous issues regarding